-There’s a lot of worry involved in homebuying.
+There’s a lot of worries involved in homebuying.
 Will the house pass inspection?
 Will my financing go through?
 Is the neighborhood safe?
 Is this the best school district for my kids?
-Doing the right kind of research or due diligence before making an offer is important to avoid surprises, especially for first time homebuyers.
+Doing the right kind of research or due diligence before making an offer is important to avoid surprises, especially for first-time homebuyers.
 A title search is one of the ways for a buyer to protect themselves from others claiming a right to their property.
 While a homeowner’s title insurance policy will ensure any recorded liens and errors in the public record are addressed, there is, however, another type of search that is just as important, the municipal lien search for unrecorded debt and property issues.

 What’s a title search?

 A title search on a house or piece of land will establish:

 - Legal ownership (or who currently holds the title to the property)

 - Outstanding claims or recorded liens on the property